LCAV/dsp-labs/docs/chapters/1/overview_installation/2/software/sw4stm32.md

 ```bash
 >> -rwxrwxr-x install_sw4stm32_linux_64bits-vX.X.run
 ```
-2. Before running the installation file, please read the warnings for Linux at the bottom of [this page](http://www.openstm32.org/Downloading%2Bthe%2BSystem%2BWorkbench%2Bfor%2BSTM32%2Binstaller#Linux).
+2. Before running the installation file, please read the warnings for Linux at the bottom of [this page](http://www.openstm32.org/Downloading%2Bthe%2BSystem%2BWorkbench%2Bfor%2BSTM32%2Binstaller#Linux) (you need to be logged in).
 You may have to install a few libraries; we installed `gksudo`, `libc6:i386`, and `lib32ncurses5` and used Java 1.8.0_151 during our installation.
 3. You can then run the installation file as so:
 ```bash
 $ ./install_sw4stm32_linux_64bits-vX.X.run